Operation Jedburgh: Jedburgh operations in The Netherlands

 From September 1944 to April 1945, eight Jedburgh teams were active in the Netherlands.
 The first team, code named "Dudley," was parachuted into the east of the Netherlands one week before Operation Market Garden.
 The next four teams were attached to the Airborne forces that carried out Market Garden.
 After the mixed results of Market Garden, one Jedburgh team trained (former) resistance men in the liberated South of the Netherlands.

 In April 1945 the last two Dutch Jedburgh teams became operational.
 One team code named "Gambling", was a combined Jedburgh/Special Air Service (SAS) group that was dropped into the centre of the Netherlands to assist the Allied advance.
 The last team was parachuted into the Northern Netherlands as part of SAS operation "Amherst".
 Despite the fact that operating clandestinely in the flat and densely populated Netherlands was very difficult for the Jedburghs, the teams were quite successful.

 Jedburgh operations in South East Asia

 Jedburgh teams, or parties organised on a similar basis, also operated under the command of Lord Mountbatten in the South East Asia Command (SEAC) areas in 1945, including Japanese-occupied French Indo-China, where sixty French Jedburghs joined the newly created Corps Léger d'Intervention (C.L.I.) fighting the Japanese occupation.

 In Burma, Jedburgh teams were used in operations "Billet" and "Character".
 "Billet" was a plan to raise resistance to the Japanese among the majority Burman population, primarily through the largely communist Anti-Fascist Organisation (AFO).
-"Character" was a scheme to raise the minority Karen people in the Karen Hills between the Sittang and Salween Rivers.
+Operation "Character" was a scheme to raise the minority Karen people in the Karen Hills between the Sittang and Salween Rivers.
 The first Jeds to go on Character operations were flown into Burma in February 1945 with Lieutenant Colonel Peacock's Special Groups.